iTwin/itwinjs-core/docs/core/bis/intro/analysis-models-and-elements.md

 ### Contents of Analysis Models

 Analysis Models contain Analysis Elements, but they may also contain other types of Elements.
-Analysis Models will frequently contain InformationElements., AnalysisModel3ds may contains SpatialElement3ds.
+Analysis Models will frequently contain InformationElements.
+AnalysisModel3ds may contain SpatialElement3ds.
 Analysis Models never contain PhysicalElements.

 ### Analysis Models in Model Hierarchy